stones

 29 September 2025

-Paper: A. Bassi, K. Lochan, S. Satin, T. P. Singh, H. Ulbricht: Models of wave-function collapse, underlying theories, and experimental tests link part I, II, and III/B
+Paper: A. Bassi, K. Lochan, S. Satin, T. P. Singh, H. Ulbricht: Models of wave-function collapse, underlying theories, and experimental tests link part II

 By Máté Lencsés